-It is important to stay informed about the specific details and conditions of the feed-in subsidy, as these can vary.
+It is important to stay informed about the specific details and conditions of the feed-in subsidy, as these may vary.
 Households with solar panels are encouraged to seek information from local authorities, energy suppliers, or industry organizations to understand how the new scheme will impact their financial situation.

 Ole Diepstraten